abhayshashi/Contact-Management-Application/README.md

 To open the loginform, signupform and contactform, open source packages and in that default packages.
 Run the file in loginform.
-The data structure algorithm is in the conactapp.sql The link between the javascript and sql oracle database is not complete.
+The data structure algorithm is in the conactapp.sql The sql code for java is written in abhaydb.sql
+The link between the javascript and sql oracle database is not complete.
 Apart from the connection to the database, the application is complete.